 - Remove applications you do not use.

 If you follow these simple tips, you should already be quite secure.
 You need some discipline and think about what you are doing.
-If you do not know if a program is secure, simply look it up online.
-By spending five minutes researching security, you can save yourself tons of troubles!
+If you do not know if a program is secure, look it up online.
+By spending five minutes researching security, you can save yourself tons of trouble!

 7. Protect your phone